emews/EQ-R/README.md

 -------
 **./configure halts with "checking whether the C++ compiler works... no"**

+To inspect what went went wrong, you will have to look in the generated config.log .
 Check that your compiler settings in settings.sh are correct, the library locations in particular.